 Algae buildup is an issue that fish keepers deal with at some point or another.
 A little green algae growth on rocks and driftwood isn’t a bad thing.
 It makes your tank look more natural.
 However, extreme green or brown algae buildup on the glass of your aquarium is not a delightful sight to see.

 Algae growth is a natural occurrence in fish habitats.
 When confronted with an algal infestation, many aquarium keepers give up their beautiful hobby.
 Do not lose hope if your fish tank has algae because there are solutions.
 You can limit the level of algae growth inside your betta fish tank by practicing good tank maintenance habits.

 Common Brown Algae

 Brown spot algae, also known as diatoms (Bacillariophyceae), will grow on decorations, on plants, and even on the glass.
-A soft and slimy brown algae typically found on the substrate first, slightly filamentous, can grow even in dark tanks.
+Soft and slimy brown algae typically found on the substrate first, slightly filamentous, can grow even in dark tanks.
 You can dislodge these from surfaces with a quick wipe.
-Fluctuation of water parameters encourage their growth.
+The fluctuation of water parameters encourages their growth.